Terms of Service

 - Any information shared by a User with an authorised Organisation may be retained by the Organisation for the purposes of updating/maintaining their administrative records, and/or for compliance purposes;

-- If the User shares a Care Profile with an Organisation, that Organisation may have its own policies governing access to this information and the use of CareMonkey by its Staff Members.
+- If the User shares information with an Organisation, that Organisation may have its own policies governing access to this information and the use of CareMonkey by its Staff Members.

 - If the User is granted additional permissions by an Organisation (e.g. access as an Admin or Authorised Supervisor), the User is also subject to the Customer Terms of Service.

-- The User’s license to access CareMonkey shall be ongoing until terminated by User.
+- A Community Edition User’s license to access CareMonkey shall be ongoing until terminated by the User.
 The User can terminate the Agreement by deleting their CareMonkey Account.

 Any person who registers an Organisation in CareMonkey warrants that he or she is an authorised representative of that Organisation, with the requisite authority to bind the Organisation to this Agreement.